TouK/nussknacker/docs/Security.md

 Nussnkacker has pluggable security architecture - by default we support two ways of authentication: BasicAuth and OAuth2.
-You can either use default authentication provider, based on Basic authentication and static user configuration or integrate with other authentication mechanisms such as corporate SSO.
+You can either use default authentication provider, based on Basic authentication and static user configuration or integrate with other authentication mechanisms such as custom SSO implementation.

 ## Users and permissions
 Each user has id and set of permissions for every process category.
 There are following permissions: